Best in Manufacturing – November 18, 2018

 According to MIT Sloan Management Review, IP protection is the number one challenge for multinational corporations operating in China.

-China has worked hard to improve IP protections over the last decade through a series of policy changes.
+China has worked hard to improve IP protection over the last decade through a series of policy changes.

 Despite the changes, China has yet to shake a decades-old reputation of lackluster regulation.
 And the U.S. government continues to punish China for perceived wrongs.